 Typical symptoms are acid regurgitation and heartburn.

-Heartburn is defined as burning sensation in the retrosternal region.
+Heartburn is the burning sensation in the retrosternal region.